LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 object identifiers.
 This predicate makes possible to get a single code coverage report that takes into account all the tests.

-It’s also possible to automatically run loaded tests when using the ``make`` tool by calling the goal that runs the tests from a definition of the hook predicate ``logtalk_make_target_action/1``.
+It's also possible to automatically run loaded tests when using the ``make`` tool by calling the goal that runs the tests from a definition of the hook predicate ``logtalk_make_target_action/1``.
 For example, by adding to the tests ``tester.lgt`` driver file the following code: